Extensions of the Duflo map and Chern-Simons expectation values: Application to quantum Chern Simons theory and black holes

 \section{Application to quantum Chern Simons theory and black holes}

 In loop quantum gravity, one of the variables is a (densitized) vector field $E$, taking values in su(2)*,

-Upon quantization, due to the use of Lie algebra-valued variables as configuration variables, the momenta do not commute anymore.
+Upon quantization, due to the use of Lie algebra-valued variables as configuration variables, the momenta do not commute any more.
 Choosing a certain regularization\footnote{Details will appear elsewhere \cite{h+t-inprep}.} one can decompose

 where the $\widehat{E}^a(x)$ denote certain operator valued distributions that commute among each other, and

 The non-commutativity is dictated by the structure constants of SU(2) and can be thought of as arising from a quantization of the KKS bracket \eqref{eq:KKS}.